The Affiliate Artist Program is drawing to a close, and the 2020–21 cohort—to be announced early November 2020—will be its last.

 The Affiliate Artists Program is an immersive studio practice program awarded to approximately 20 Bay Area artists, writers, and designers annually.
 Affiliates receive partially subsidized studio space, public presentation opportunities, one complimentary Mess Hall dinner a week, and discounts on public events.
-Affiliate Artists are active participants in Headlands’ local, national, and international creative community, which also includes Artists in Residence and Graduate Fellows.
-Headlands’ Artist Programs provide opportunities for research, experimentation, professional development, and peer-to-peer exchange—and ultimately aim to foster creative breakthroughs and new modes of working and thinking.
+Affiliates are active participants in Headlands’ local, national, and international creative community, which also includes Artists in Residence and Graduate Fellows.
+All Headlands’ Artist Programs provide opportunities for research, experimentation, professional development, and peer-to-peer exchange—and ultimately aim to foster creative breakthroughs and new modes of working and thinking.

 - Year-long program, starting July 1, with opportunity to reapply for up to three years